 In the 12 months since the two-year evaluation report, CMC, SJCBHS, and community partners have continued their progress meeting early goals and objectives.
-Analysis of preliminary client-level data is consistent with these findings, and early conclusions suggest the Homeward Bound Initiative has also made promising strides toward meeting primary objectives for client outcomes concerning access to and engagement in care, improving racial and ethnic inequities in service utilization, reducing client reconviction, and functional improvements following treatment.
+Analysis of preliminary client-level data is consistent with these findings, and early conclusions suggest the Homeward Bound Initiative has also made promising strides toward meeting primary objectives for client

+San Joaquin County Homeward Bound Deliverable 8: Year 3 Evaluation Report Submitted by the UC Davis Behavioral Health Center of Excellence on 9/9/2020 outcomes concerning access to and engagement in care, improving racial and ethnic inequities in service utilization, reducing client reconviction, and functional improvements following treatment.